 The blissful Balearic Islands play host to the beautiful Cala'n Porter resort, which can be found on the south coast of Menorca.
-The fact that the resort is so small entices many of its visitors.
-Walking from end to end in less than half an hour is not a difficult task and will expose you to Balearic beauty in all its glory.
+The fact that Cala'n Porter is so small entices many of its visitors.
+Walking from end to end in less than half an hour is not a difficult task and will expose you to Balearics beauty in all its glory.

-After landing safely on Spanish soil, your journey from the airport to this established resort will take no longer than 15 minutes.
-Boasting a cliff-concealed beach, ocean-facing villas, and access to Menorca's highest point, Cala'n Porter is a jewel of a resort that lures in couples, families, and groups of sun-seekers, so why not do the same for your 2017 holiday?
+After landing safely on Spanish soil, your journey from the airport to Cala'n Porter will take no longer than 15 minutes.
+Boasting a cliff-concealed beach, ocean-facing villas, and access to Menorca's highest point, Cala'n Porter is a jewel of a resort that lures in couples, families, and groups of sun-seekers, so why not do the same for your 2019 / 2020 holiday?

 What you do with your time in Cala'n Porter is completely up to you since there is no shortage of attractions.
 Considered one of the most established of all the resorts around Menorca, Cala'n Porter captures the attention of hikers, with Monte Toro standing 358 metres high nearby.
 Also known as El Toro, this hill is Menorca's highest, and claiming an elevated position at its peak is the Sanctuary of the Verge del Toro.

-Discover a unique natural cave system at Cova d'en Xoroi and drink cocktails at sunset.
+Discover a unique natural cave system at Cova d'en Xoroi and drink cocktails at sunset, a rival to any beach club on Majorca or Ibiza.
 Considered one of the best bars in the world, this disco club faces the ocean and is camouflaged, with its built-in cliff design.
 Alternatively, watch the sun transform the surface of the ocean into a coral-like colour by embarking on a boat adventure tour around the island.
 You could even explore the island on a scooter and venture to different resorts, like El Castell or Ciutadella.

 Make a toast to being in good health whilst looking out onto the ocean from a cliff-front restaurant.
 You can sip, swirl, and taste a variety of white and red wines, with wines produced in nearby Binifadet, Binitord, and Sa Forana being the most palatable options.